-These original spice ice cream recipes were quite popular in Grandma's day for making frozen treats.
+These homemade spice ice cream recipes were very popular in Grandma's day for making frozen treats.
 Some spicy ice cream flavors are now thought unusual while others like eggnog have become more conventional.

-Clove ice cream was much esteemed in France, while both cinnamon and ginger were popular flavors in England during the Victorian Era.
+Clove ice cream was much esteemed in France, while both cinnamon and ginger flavors were popular in England during the Victorian Era.
 Is it called ICE cream or SPICE cream?
 You decide!
-It's delicious whatever you call it.
+It is delicious whatever you call it.

 The Complete Confectioner (1864)

 Six ounces of preserved ginger, one quart of cream, half a pint of the syrup from the ginger, sugar sufficient to sweeten it with to taste, and the juice of two lemons.

 Pound the ginger in a mortar (or chop fine), add the cream, etc., and freeze in ice cream freezer.